 Leverage “Inspect URL” feature in GSC

-- Click on the “Inspect URL” button in the top right corner.
+- Click on the “Inspect URL” feature for that URL.

 Ensure your website is mobile-friendly